oleng/hugo_github/content/blog/google-api-library-explained.md

     >   * Use Mocks
     > ...etc

+    Okaay...
 But if you go to Google APIs organization page in Github and search for individual products' Python client library, you won't find it.
     So it seemed to me that my second guess is what Google wanted from developers, and from the surface it looked like my suspicion is confirmed by their [sample code used